 19 Feb 2021 - 4 min read

 Query: Hi doctor, I need a detailed MRI review and report for my problem.
 Is that possible?
 Read Full »

 Query: Hello doctor, I am 29 years old male, 5'7", 235 lbs.
 I am suffering from SVT, degenerative disc L4 to S1, ulcerative colitis.
 Have undergone appendectomy (more than 10 years ago), tonsillectomy (more than 10 years ago), cholecystectomy (three years back).
 Medicines I am taking are Lopressor 50 mg t...
 Read Full »

 Query: Hello doctor,I think I suffer from liver and a gastric problem for the past two years.
 Food is not digested properly.
 Lower abdomen left side some burning sensation, swelling, and pain were there.
 Sometimes, I feel the hardness in the lower left abdomen.
 Bilirubin total is high and bilirubin direct ...
 Read Full »

 Most Popular Articles

-Do you have a question on Appendix Cancer or ?Ask a Doctor Online
+Do you have a question on Diarrhea or Abdominal Pain?Ask a Doctor Online